adlnet/xapi-jqm/README.md

 xapi-jqm
 ========

-Integration of xAPI using jQuery Mobile with demos and templates to get you started with xapi-jqm to communicate statements to a Learning Record Store (LRS).
+Integration of the Experience API (xAPI) using jQuery Mobile (jQM) with demos and templates based on xapi-jqm which handle the heavy lifting in communicating statements to a Learning Record Store (LRS).

+Instructional designers and developers can focus on content and HTML rather than writing javasript code, without limiting their abilities to extend their statements and tracking of interactions.

 ### Demos

 A list of demos available for a starting point in using xapi-jqm.

-*in progress*
+More to come, please stand-by.

 #### Course